AlainKaim/homebridge-heatzy-as-switch/README.md

 From my experience, these periods are usually very short, so this is not a real problem.

 ## Credit
-To create this plugin, I learnt a lot, from many sources  : coding in NodeJS, using github and npm, understanding homebridge and axios, ...
+To create this plugin, I learned a lot, from many sources  : coding in NodeJS, using github and npm, understanding homebridge and axios, ...

 A lot of thanks to nfarina for homebridge !!!